NativeScript/nativescript-cli/docs/man_pages/project/testing/build-android.md

     *   `--env.sourceMap` - creates inline source maps (useful for debbuging bundled app).
     *   `--env.hiddenSourceMap` - creates sources maps in the root folder (useful for Crashlytics usage with bundled app in release).
 * `--aab` - Specifies that the build will produce an Android App Bundle(`.aab`) file.
+* `--force` - If set, skips the application compatibility checks and forces `npm i` to ensure all dependencies are installed.
+Otherwise, the command will check the application compatibility with the current CLI version and could fail requiring `tns migrate`.

 <% if(isHtml) { %>